GoogleCloudPlatform/healthcare/utilities/consume/dataflow_fhirstore_bq_consume/README.md

  1. Configure Healthcare FHIR store to send Pub/Sub notifications.
 FHIR notifications are generated on each action on FHIR store (Create, Update, Delete)
  2. Configure Healthcare FHIR store to write to BigQuery.
 Each FHIR resource will have there own table eg: all CarePlan fhir resources will be ingested in CarePlan BigQuery table.
 A BigQuery row is appended for each action on FHIR store.
  3. Dataflow reads from Pub/Sub subscription and extracts resource id.
+Resource id is unique identifier(eg: CarePlan/adhsff-efbhf-0dfgg) for each FHIR resource in FHIR Store.
  4. Using resource id dataflow query latest row based on last_updated timestamp from BigQuery table
  5. Finally, output is written to Google Cloud Storage